The Carpentries Communications Strategy¶

 Website and Blog¶

-The Carpentries blog posts allow community and staff members to share announcements with the broader community.
+The Carpentries blog posts allow community and Core Team members to share announcements with the broader community.
 Major mechanisms for sharing include the website, Twitter, the newsletter, and Slack.
 As with lessons, the Creative Commons Attribution (CC-BY) license will be extended to all website content, including blog posts.

 Employ schema to improve direct traffic to Carpentries blog posts, lessons, workshops, and events.

 Narrative blog posts from people guided by questions

 Additionally, we will use Discuss,Slack, Twitter and GitHub conversations as the basis for setting up a community-led communications committee in the last quarter of 2019.
 Their primary mandate will be:

 To identify pertinent issues / conversational trends that resonate with several people